 It is just like our own journey, isn’t it?
 Dark corridors can sometimes seem to be our only life.

 But Jesus says, do not worry, child, trust me.
 “Unless a grain of wheat falls to the ground and dies, it remains just a grain of wheat; but if it dies, it produces much fruit” (Gospel).

 This is the real conclusion to our story, isn't it?

 Word on Fire ENGAGE

-The video and meditation for the first week of Lent are below.
+The video and meditation for the fifth week of Lent are below.

 Click here or on the link at the bottom to see the video and read the meditation